larvenejafemcoder/larvenejafemcoder/README.md

 * Trọng tâm: Toán học & Tin học

 * Thành tích ổn định ở các môn kỹ thuật
 ---

-Ohhhh we’re expanding the multilingual aura now 👀

-Yes.
-We can add Korean — but we’ll do it clean and consistent with your structure.
-Since your Mandarin is beginner and Cantonese is entry stage, I’ll place Korean honestly too (you tell me if level needs adjusting).

-I’ll only modify the **language section** so it drops in smoothly.

----

 ## 🌍 多语言能力 | Multilingual Capability | Năng Lực Ngôn Ngữ